Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 where $T$ and $E$ represent the target qubit and Eve's probe, respectively.
 Since $U_E$ and $U_F$ are unitary, which imply $|\alpha|^2+|\beta|^2=1$, $|\mu_{\omega}|^2+|\nu_{\omega}|^2=1$, and $\omega=0,1,2,3$.

 Firstly, we analyze the effect of $(U_E, U_F)$ on the decoy photons.
 The effect of $U_E$ on the decoy photons sent by Alice is shown as follows.

 In Step 4, Alice and Bob$_i$ do the eavesdropping checking.
-When Bob$_i$ chooses the measure-flip operation, his measurement results should be identical to Alice's initial states.
+When Bob$_i$ chooses the \textbf{Measure-flip} operation on the qubits $|0\rangle$ and $|1\rangle$, his measurement results should be identical to Alice's initial states.
 If Eve wants to be undetected, $U_E$ needs to satisfy the conditions: $\beta=0$ and $\alpha=1$.
 Thus, the Eq.
-(17) can be reduced to
+(14) can be reduced to

 Next, Eve performs $U_F$ on the decoy photons sent by Bob$_i$.
-According to the Ref.\cite{31}, Eve performing $U_F$ depends on the knowledge acquired by $U_E$.
-Due to the reorder operation of Bob$_i$, the order of decoy photons sent from Alice to Bob$_i$ is different from that Bob$_i$ sent to Alice.
+According to the Ref.\cite{30}, Eve performing $U_F$ depends on the knowledge acquired by $U_E$.
+Due to the \textbf{Reorder} operation of Bob$_i$, the order of decoy photons sent from Alice to Bob$_i$ is different from that Bob$_i$ sent to Alice.
 Hence, there are two cases need to be analyzed.

-Case 1: After the reorder operation, the order of some decoy photons is not changed.
+Case 1: After the \textbf{Reorder} operation, the order of some decoy photons is not changed.
 According to the Eq.
-(18), Eve's probe $|0\rangle_E$ is changed to $|e_{0}\rangle$ or $|e_{3}\rangle$.
-When Bob$_i$ chooses the reflect operation, the effect of $U_F$ is
+(15), Eve's probe $|0\rangle_E$ is changed to $|e_{0}\rangle$ or $|e_{3}\rangle$.
+When Bob$_i$ chooses the \textbf{Reflect} operation, the effect of $U_F$ is shown as follows,

-When Bob$_i$ chooses the measure-flip operation, the effect of $U_F$ is (Here, we focus on the situation that qubits $|0\rangle$ and $|1\rangle$ are flipped to $|1\rangle$ and $|0\rangle$.)
+When Bob$_i$ chooses the \textbf{Measure-flip} operation, the effect of $U_F$ is (Here, we focus on the situation that qubits $|0\rangle$ and $|1\rangle$ are flipped to $|1\rangle$ and $|0\rangle$.)

-If Eve wants to be undetected by Alice, $U_F$ must satisfy the conditions:
+If Eve wants to be undetected by Alice, then after the $U_F$ attack, the states of the particles received by Alice should be opposite to their initial states.
+That is, $U_F$ must satisfy the conditions:

-Case 2: After the reorder operation, the order of some decoy photons is changed.
+Case 2: After the \textbf{Reorder} operation, the order of some decoy photons is changed.
 Here, we focus on the decoy photons reflected by Bob$_i$.
 Suppose Alice sends qubits $|0\rangle$ and $|+\rangle$ to Bob$_i$, and Bob$_i$ sends qubits $|+\rangle$ and $|0\rangle$ to Alice.
 Based on the Eq.
-(18), performing $U_E$ on the qubits $|0\rangle$ and $|+\rangle$, the states become to
+(15), performing $U_E$ on the qubits $|0\rangle$ and $|+\rangle$, the states become to